 Based on input received during the lessons learned process and annual customer surveys, we identify best practices and changes in standardized methods, processes and procedures to benefit service delivery.
 We will present our deliverables so the government may evaluate our performance under this effort in accordance with the Quality Assurance Surveillance Plan (QASP), primarily focused on what the Government must do to ensure that the AveningTech has performed up to standards.
 It defines how the performance standards will be applied, the frequency of surveillance, and the maximum acceptable defect rate(s).

 Our proven Quality Management Approach comprising of continuous day-to-day QA and QC functions is central to we detecting variances, investigating the potential causes and zeroing in on the correct root causes for these variances, and then taking steps to effectively eradicating the root causes.
-This kicks off with our PM conducting regular internal audits on contract deliverables vis-à-vis the Performance Measures, and continually monitor ream performance on each Performance Measure against the Acceptance Criteria thresholds via our cloud based vPMO project management system.
+This kicks off with our PM conducting regular internal audits on contract deliverables vis-à-vis the Performance Measures, and continually monitor ream performance on each Performance Measure against the Acceptance Criteria thresholds via our cloud based project management system.
 The results of internal audits will be documented in the pre-approved format, and sent to the relevant stakeholder for assessment.
 The deliverables will be measured against the acceptance criteria and the results logged on QA Audit sheets.
 Internal audits are extremely effective in identifying the performance issues before they become major issues.

-We will use several tools such as Cause and Effect Diagrams, Check Sheets generated by our vPMOproject management portal, Control Charts, Pareto diagrams, Statistical sampling, Histograms, Scatter Diagrams, and Flowcharts to graphically display and track the results of audits and identify the top five causes of variance between the required and the actual project results.
+We will use several tools such as Cause and Effect Diagrams, Check Sheets generated by our project management portal, Control Charts, Pareto diagrams, Statistical sampling, Histograms, Scatter Diagrams, and Flowcharts to graphically display and track the results of audits and identify the top five causes of variance between the required and the actual project results.
 Also, the project team members responsible for these causes of variances will be accurately identified.
 The variances could be budget variances, schedule variances or variances to one of the Performance Measures like number of bugs in a set of code or system downtime.

 Our PM will also closely examine the organizational processes that create and shape deliverables.
 Project Deliverables will be “Quality Assured” through advisory reviews made up of relevant technical staff and Subject Matter Experts.
 In addition, the government will review and provide final approval of all deliverables.
 Our QA reviews are structured examinations in which project products are reviewed for consistency, correctness and completeness by the PM along with the government.
 Quality assurance reviews will be conducted for each deliverable specified in the Deliverables Schedule.
 If there is a lengthy time lag between deliverables, the government may request interim or “draft” deliverables for review.